rundexter/documentation/source/includes/_modules.md

 }
 ```

 If appropriate, returning a collection of objects is also acceptable, downstream modules are expected to handle arrays of data just like your modules!
-Here’s how that would look:

 <div></div>